rjrdelatorre/ai-case-study/README.md

 BioCam will be a competitor in both the capsule endoscopy and traditional colonoscopy tool spaces.
 This is because some doctors might choose BioCam's methodologies over extant products, meaning it's worth examining the larger colonoscopy tool market as well as the smaller, specific, capsule endoscopy market.
 In both cases, the markets are quite large.

-The colonoscopy devices market had an estimated value of $2.1 Billion in 2023, and is expected to grow to about $2.14 Billion by 2030.
+The colonoscopy devices market had an estimated value of $2.1 Billion in 2023, and is expected to grow at a compound annual growth rate of about 5.06% through 2030.

-The capsule endoscopy market, albeit smaller, is still valued at approximately $482 Million in 2022, and is expected to grow at a compounded annual growth rate of about 10% through 2030.
+The capsule endoscopy market, albeit smaller, is still valued at approximately $482 Million in 2022, and is expected to grow at a compounded annual growth rate of about 9.6% through 2030.

 ![capsule endoscopy market](https://s3.us-west-1.amazonaws.com/rd2consulting.com/images/capsule_endoscopy.png)